ytk2128/pe32-password/README.md

 # 🔐 pe32-password
-Sample project that locks and encrypts windows 32-bit executables with password.
+Sample project that encrypts windows 32-bit executables with password.

 ## Libraries used in this project
 * PE32